Mathnerd314/stroscot/docs/Reference/Values.rst

 There is also an array of mutable cells (bytes), similar to C pointers / arrays.
 You can do something like ``readOffset Int 0 ptr``.
 You can read a different type than you wrote, and it doesn't have to be aligned (although aligned accesses may be faster depending on architecture).
 This type is useful for low-level munging but mutable arrays are probably safer.

+:cite:`Tremblay` says that "allowing the size of arrays to be decided at run time [...] introduces considerable implementation problems and interferes with compile-time error checking.
+This feature may be of only limited value in certain applications areas."
+But Storscot is based on an interpeter model - so the only time the size of an array could be decided is at run-time.

 Tensors
 -------